minio/docs/source/reference/minio-cli/minio-mc/mc-ilm.rst

       :mc-cmd-option:`~mc ilm edit storage-class` once the system host datetime passes that calendar date.

+      Exercise caution when using this option, as its behavior can result in immediate transition of uploaded objects.
+Any objects created *after* the specified transition date are automatically eligible for transition.
+      Similarly, specifying a calendar date that is *prior* to the current system host datetime marks all objects covered by the rule for transition.
+      Consider immediately removing any ILM rule using this option once the specified calendar date has passed.

       For versioned buckets, the transition rule applies only to the *current* object version.
 Use the
       :mc-cmd-option:`~mc ilm edit noncurrentversion-transition-days` option
       to apply transition behavior to noncurrent object versions.

+      Requires specifying :mc-cmd-option:`~mc ilm edit storage-class`.

       MinIO uses a scanner process to check objects against all configured lifecycle management rules.
 Slow scanning due to high IO workloads or